cicerakes/Game-Time-Master/README.md

 - Shows the time remaining until a game server's daily reset.
 - Automatically refreshes data every minute.
 - All calculations take daylight savings into account where applicable.
-  - By default this assumes that servers keep the same times (e.g. 06:00 PST-> 06:00 PDT).
+  - By default, this assumes that servers keep the same times (e.g. 06:00 PST-> 06:00 PDT).
   If a game doesn't (e.g. 05:00 PST-> 06:00 PDT), then it will be adjusted for that game.
 - Choose between 24-hour and 12-hour time formats.
 - Search for specific games.